-The white grape comes from Germany, It used to be falsely thought to be the archetype of the whites Riesling be.
-According to in the years 2007 and 2009 took place DNA analysis However, it is clearly a color mutation the white species.
-On the same grape, white and reddish berries are often observed, which never occurs in white Riesling.
-The vine is a little less prone to Botrytis, The wines made from it are very similar to those from white Riesling, but are a bit more acidic.
-The variety was crossing partner in the new breeds Aromriesling and Veritas, Red (h) he Riesling is confusingly also an old synonym for the varieties Red Veltliner.
-Traminer (Red Traminer) and Hanns,
+The white grape variety comes from Germany, You may on the ground morphological Similarities or apparently indicative synonyms not with the varieties Blue Riesling.
+Pinot Meunier (with synonyms Blauer Riesling, Schwarzer Riesling) or Red Veltliner (with the synonym Roter Riesling).
+Formerly it was wrongly assumed that it was the archetype of the white Riesling be.
+According to 2009 last DNA analysis however, it is clearly a color mutation of the white variety.
+White and reddish berries are often observed on the same grape, which never happens with white Riesling.
+The vine is slightly less prone to Botrytis, The wines pressed from it are very similar to those from white Riesling, but are somewhat more acidic.
+The variety was a cross partner in the new varieties Aromriesling and Veritas,

-In the Middle Ages red and white Riesling were often in the Mixed sentence in the vineyard.
+In the Middle Ages, red and white Riesling were often in the Mixed sentence in the vineyard.
 The red variant was slowly forgotten.
-But there are now small stocks in Germany and Austria.
-From the winery Dr. Corvers-cautery (Rheingau) 850 vines were planted in the Oestricher Klosterberg in 2004 and in 2006, for the first time, a wine was vinified.
-The Rebedetungsbetrieb Antes in Heppenheim has planted in April 2008 in "Heppenheimer Eckweg" one hectare of the old grape variety.
-In the meantime, it is already being cultivated by several farms, for example the winery Ellwanger Bernhard from Großheppach in Württemberg.
-In Austria Roter Riesling is from the wineries Holzmann (Weinviertel) and Zahel ( Wien ) cultivated.
+However, there are now small stocks in Germany and Austria.
+From the winery Dr. Corvers-cautery (Rheingau) 850 vines were planted in the Oestricher Klosterberg in 2004 and a wine was made from them for the first time in 2006.
+The vineyard company Antes in Heppenheim planted one hectare of the old grape variety in “Heppenheimer Eckweg” in April 2008.
+In the meantime, it is already being grown by several companies, for example the winery Ellwanger Bernhard from Großheppach in Württemberg.
+In Austria, red Riesling is produced by the Holzmann (Weinviertel) and Zahel ( Wien ) cultivated.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012